radiantlogic-v8/documentation-new/documentation/environment-operations-center-guide/environments/environment-details/environment-overview.md

 ### Status

-The environment status will change depending on the state of the environment.
+The environment status changes depending on the state of the environment.
 Statuses include:

 - Operational: The environment is fully operational with 100% of services running.
 - Warning: There are services down.
 This can range from 10%-90% of services.